ImpactInc/vfs/webdav/Readme.md

 The biggest challenges have been:

-* Jackrabbit's rpository has a notion of a "workspace" in addition to a path.
+* Jackrabbit's repository has a notion of a "workspace" in addition to a path.
 Here the workspace is just another (top level) directory.
 Unfortunately one is needed, so you can't access just `/`.